UniverseDevel/Netflex/DESCRIPTION.md

 Note:

-- At any time Netflix™ can change/update their UI and make this extension not work or misbehave, extension will be updated to work with this new UI once the UI reaches developers and as Netflix™ updates are not rolled out all at same time this may take a while
+- At any time Netflix™ can change/update their UI and make this extension not work or misbehave, extension will be updated to work with this new UI once the UI reaches developers and as their updates are not rolled out all at same time this may take a while

-Removed features:

-- Touch screen disable - this feature caused multiple problems and never worked as expected, without possible fix
-- Mute trailers on browse page - after Netflix™ GUI got updated, this feature no longer worked, it was also obsolete as Netflix™ remembers last audio setting for trailers you choose

 Supported browsers (all in their own web stores):